-The mission of the Aspen Institute Arts Program is to honor and give platform to artists and cultural leaders as some of society’s most important innovators and influencers.
-The Program offers curated conversations and events in New York and elsewhere including an Aspen Ideas Festival Track, The Michelle Smith Arts and Culture Series, the Eisner/Lauder New Views Documentaries and Dialogue Series and the year-long Harman/Eisner Artist in Residence program which more deeply explores the work of selected artists and their impact on society.
+The Program encompasses core programs and curated conversations and events in New York, Washington D.C., Aspen and elsewhere including the Aspen Ideas Festival Arts Track, The Michelle Smith Arts & Culture Series, the Eisner/Lauder New Views Documentaries and Dialogue Series and the year-long Harman/Eisner Artist in Residence program which more deeply explores the work of selected artists and their impact on society.

 The Arts Program is led by Executive Director Erika Mallin who joined the Aspen Institute in September 2018.
 Prior to joining Aspen Institute, Mallin was Executive Director of New York City’s Signature Theatre, where she led Signature’s expansion to the Frank Gehry-designed Pershing Square Signature Center, the largest new theater center built in the city in nearly 50 years.
 Mallin led New York’s first subsidized ticket program in an effort to make theater accessible to new and diverse audiences.
 During this time, she expanded the program, doubled the funding and analyzed the impact on attracting underserved audiences.
 To date, the program has served over one million people and has become a national model.
 Mallin has also worked in New York City government and as a journalist reporting on local politics and economic development.